Administrative Services Division

 Sam also serves as an instructor at the Central Virginia Criminal Justice Academy, where he teaches general instruction, defensive tactics and firearms.
 He is certified as a Taser Instructor and in Collapsible Baton instruction, and has been a certified Emergency Medical Technician for 30 years.
 Sam proudly serves as a member of the Campbell County Sheriff’s Office Special Response Team (SRT).

-- processing and serving all legal papers issued by courts and attorneys to citizens of Campbell County.
+- receiving, processing and serving all legal documents requiring Sheriff's service.
 As many of these processes can result in the “attachment” of personal property in order to satisfy debts as well as the legal “eviction” of tenants for landlords that have properly used the court process to effect the eviction, they are quite time-consuming.
 At times the personal property that has been “attached” must be sold at a Sheriff’s Auction to satisfy the debt owed.
 This function is responsible for the auction requirements.

 - performing and completing background investigations and testing processes for all applicants for employment with the Sheriff’s Office.